Unveiling coherent dynamics in non-Markovian open quantum systems: exact expression and recursive perturbation expansion

 Commonly studied scenarios are those in which the dynamics is characterized by two-point correlation functions, as in the case of linearly coupled, zero-mean Gaussian baths.
 The present analysis clarifies why such models exhibit simpler renormalization effects: in the case of pure dephasing, renormalization is entirely absent, while for orthogonal couplings, the renormalized Hamiltonian remains diagonal in the original eigenbasis.
 In contrast, when the bath distribution exhibits time asymmetry (i.e., when odd-order cumulants are nonzero), more intricate behaviors emerge, such as rotations of the Hamiltonian eigenbasis.

-\paragraph{Structure of the Hamiltonian ---}
+\paragraph*{Structure of the Hamiltonian ---}

-The examples above illustrate how the effective Hamiltonian exhibits qualitatively distinct behaviors depending on the properties of the interaction and the structure of the environment.
-More generally, the perturbative expansion reveals a fundamental symmetry distinction between even and odd orders.
-This distinction is not restricted to spin models; it emerges explicitly upon decomposing the bath’s ordered cumulants into their real and imaginary parts, $\mathcal{D}=\mathcal{D}_{\mathcal{R}}+i \mathcal{D}_{\mathcal{I}} $.
-Importantly, these two contributions are respectively symmetric and antisymmetric under time ordering reversal.
-A similar decomposition applies to the system-side contribution, by writing $\Xcal{\mathbb{A}}{1}{k}{1}{n-k}$ in terms of its real and imaginary components -- namely, $\Xcal{\mathbb{A}_\mathcal{R}}{1}{k}{1}{n-k}$ and $\Xcal{\mathbb{A}_\mathcal{I}}{1}{k}{1}{n-k}$, which are also symmetric and antisymmetric under time ordering reversal.
+The examples above show that the effective Hamiltonian exhibits qualitatively distinct behaviors depending on the interaction type and environmental structure.
+More generally, the perturbative expansion reveals a fundamental symmetry difference between even and odd orders.
+This feature is not limited to spin models: it arise from decomposing the ordered cumulants of the bath into real and imaginary parts, $\mathcal{D}=\mathcal{D}_{\mathcal{R}}+i\mathcal{D}_{\mathcal{I}}$, which are respectively symmetric and antisymmetric under time ordering reversal.
+A similar decomposition holds for the system contribution, where $\Xcal{\mathbb{A}}{1}{k}{1}{n-k}$ splits into $\Xcal{\mathbb{A}_{\mathcal{R}}}{1}{k}{1}{n-k}$ and $\Xcal{\mathbb{A}_{\mathcal{I}}}{1}{k}{1}{n-k}$, which respectively are symmetric and antisymmetric under time ordering reversal.

 Making these decompositions explicit in eq.~\eqref{eq:Kn-final} we find that even-order terms $K_{2m}$ couple bath and system contributions of opposing time symmetry classes, namely

 ensuring an overall antisymmetric structure under time-ordering reversal.
 Conversely, the odd terms $K_{2m+1}$ couple terms of the same symmetry class and are overall symmetric